-- Notice of Accident Forms are available at the Information Desk, from Security, or the Human Resource Services Office.
-The accident form should be completed by the injured person as soon after the accident as practical.
+- Notices of Accident Forms are available at the Information Desk, from Security, or the Human Resource Services Office.
+The injured person should complete the accident form as soon after the accident as practical.
 Ideally, the injured person completes the detailed form with Security.
 College employees who witness an accident, or assist with an injury, should contact Security. - When a person is injured, the primary concern must be the employee's well being.
 When medical help is necessary, call 911 immediately.
-College employees are not authorized to commit the college to any responsibility for an accident. - Employee accidents that occur on campus during working hours or authorized travel off campus are covered through worker's compensation.
+College employees are not authorized to commit the College to any responsibility for an accident. - Employee accidents, which occur on campus during working hours or authorized travel off campus, are covered through worker's compensation.
 Worker's compensation claims must be filed in the Human Resource Services Office.